Arshianb/Meal-Like-Mom/README.md

 <div align= "left">

->How the user can put his video, title, content, description, and foods material for their post is also shown on the left
+>How users can put their posts video, title, content, description, and food material for their post is also shown on the left.

 <div/>
 <div/>